-If you are forced to spend a lot of time in the mountains without access to modern technology you will learn that the weather can change dramatically and you will need to plan your actions accordingly.
+If you are forced to spend a lot of time in the mountains without access to modern technology you will learn that the weather can change dramatically.
+In such situations you will need to plan your actions accordingly.

 You are enjoying a nice walk outside during a sunny day and the next moment a heavy down-pour comes out of nowhere.
 Being prepared for any type of situation means being able to read the signs that reveal what the future holds.
-For thousands of years man was able to make a connection between the clouds and the weather, and this is knowledge that has been passed on from one generation to another.
-Being able to predict the weather using the clouds is not something new and in fact, many believe that this practice is as old as humanity itself.
+For thousands of years man was able to make a connection between the clouds and the weather.
+This is knowledge that has been passed on from one generation to another.
+Being able to predict the weather using the clouds is not something new.
+In fact, many believe that this practice is as old as humanity itself.
 Even more, scientists have created a universal naming system that aims to help the modern man in his quest to understand the weather.

-In order to be able to predict the weather using the clouds it is important to understand the movement and the formation of the clouds as a clear signal to decide if you need to build a shelter or carry on with your adventure.
+In order to be able to predict the weather using the clouds it is important to understand the movement and the formation of the clouds.
+They can provide a clear signal to decide if you need to build a shelter or carry on with your adventure.

 How to predict the weather using the clouds classification:

 There are four major groups of clouds based on their structure and location: Cirrus, Alto, Stratus and Cumulus.
-These basic forms may be present simultaneously; they can evolve from one form to another and they can combine into various permutations as you will see in this article.
-Elevation is a predominant factor in classifying clouds and for example, Cirrus clouds occur only in the upper part of the troposphere.
+These basic forms may be present simultaneously.
+They can evolve from one form to another and they can combine into various permutations as you will see in this article.
+Elevation is a predominant factor in classifying clouds.
+For example, Cirrus clouds occur only in the upper part of the troposphere.

 The Latin name of these clouds has an unusual meaning (a curling lock of hair) and these are the highest forming clouds in the sky.
 They consist mainly of fine ice crystals and they have a fibrous structure and wispy streaks in appearance.
 Cirrus clouds drift rapidly across the sky being carried away by high-altitude winds.
 If these clouds spread across the sky, it is a clear sign that you will enjoy a fair weather.
 Cirrus clouds rarely gather together, but if the sky is covered with these clouds it indicates that a warm front is moving in.
 These clouds indicate a change in the weather, which occurs usually within a day.